 The name may have been associated with a 4th century (316) French saint Blasius of Armenie (Armienes,) and later introduced into and adopted by Yorkshire people as their saint of wool-combers from a Norman noble.

 "David Blaize" is a novel of school life by English author Edward Frederic Benson OBE.
 Published in 1916, it was quickly followed up by a second, entitled "David Blaize and the Blue Door" in 1918.
 The final novel of the trilogy was "David of King's" in 1924, but as to why the author chose the surname "Blaise" for the character for these novels remains a mystery.

 Early History of the Blayze family

-Another 215 words (15 lines of text) covering the years 1642, 1455 and 1487 are included under the topic Early Blayze History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blayze research.
+Another 99 words (7 lines of text) covering the years 1642, 1455 and 1487 are included under the topic Early Blayze History in all our PDF Extended History products and printed products wherever possible.